George Wythe Baylor: Early life

-George Wythe Baylow was born at Fort Gibson, in the Cherokee Nation, Indian Territory, on August 24, 1832.
-His father, a United States Army surgeon, was Dr. John Walker Baylor, eldest son of Judge Walker Baylor, of Bourbon county, Kentucky, whose wife was Jane, née Bledsoe, a sister of Jesse Bledsoe, of Kentucky.
-His mother was Sophia Maria, née Weidner, of Baltimore, Maryland, her father being Henreich Weidner, of Hessen Cassel, Germany, and her mother being Marie Chartelle, of an old Hugenot family.
+George Wythe Baylor was born at Fort Gibson, in the Cherokee Nation, Indian Territory, on August 24, 1832.
+His father, an army surgeon in the 7th Infantry Regiment, was John Walker Baylor, eldest son of Major Walker Baylor, of Bourbon County, Kentucky, whose wife was Jane, née Bledsoe, a sister of Jesse Bledsoe, of Kentucky.
+The Baylor lineage traces their origin to Devon, England.
+His mother was Sophia Maria, née Weidner, of Baltimore, Maryland, her father being Henreich Weidner, of Hessen Cassel, Germany, and her mother being Marie Chartelle, of an old Huguenot family.
+He was their fifth son and eighth child.

-His father moved from Bourbon county, Kentucky, to Fort Gibson, with his young family, going down from Louisville to the mouth of the Arkansas river on a keel boat, and this boat was dragged up the river to Fort Gibson.
+His father moved from Bourbon county, Kentucky, to Fort Gibson, with his young family, going down from Louisville to the mouth of the Arkansas River on a keel boat, and this boat was dragged up the river to Fort Gibson.
 His mother took along a lot of fruit trees, roses and plants.

-His father dying when he was four years old, his mother, then on Second Creek, Mississippi, back of Natchez, went to Pine Bluff, Arkansas; then to Little Rock, and finally to Fort Gibson again.
-In December 1845, he came to Texas; stopped at Ross Prairie, Fayette county, and went to school for a while to Professor William Halsey at Rutersville, and afterwards was sent by his uncle, Judge R. E. B. Baylor, to Baylor University, at Independence, Texas, then under the control of Dr. Henry Graves.

-He went from school to San Antonio, and, lured by the gold rush, left there in March 1854 for California, five months being required to make the trip.
+His father dying when he was four years old, his mother, then living on Second Creek, Mississippi, near Natchez, went to Pine Bluff, Arkansas, then to Little Rock, and finally to Fort Gibson again.
+In December 1845, Baylor came to Texas while still a boy, stopped at Ross Prairie, Fayette county, and went to school for a while to Professor William Halsey at Rutersville, and afterwards was sent by his uncle, Judge R. E. B. Baylor, to Baylor University, at Independence, Texas, then under the control of Henry Graves.He went from school to San Antonio, and, lured by the gold rush, left there in March 1854 for California, five months being required to make the trip.
 He remained in California five years, and, although brought out by the Democratic party in 1859 for the Legislature, he preferred to come back to Texas.
 Returning to San Antonio in May 1859, he left for Parker county.

-In 1860 he commanded a company of rangers in what was known as the Buffalo Hunt, but the Indians gave them a wide berth, and three or four Indians were killed.
-There were some 300 men in the expedition.
-The campaign against Comanches lasted six weeks and was the first extended service which Baylor saw.
-On that occasion he was leader of a company of 33 frontiersmen.
+In 1860 he commanded a company of rangers in what was known as the Buffalo Hunt.
+There were some 300 men in the expedition, and Baylor he was leader of a company of 33 frontiersmen.
+The Comanches generally gave them a wide berth, although Baylor's men killed some Comanche men.
+The rangers discovered the scalps of a babe and a woman with braided hair, both adorning the shield of a chief whom they had killed.
+The campaign lasted six weeks and was the first extended service which Baylor saw.
+In the same year, Baylor's profession was listed on the Parker county tax records and the United States census as "Indian killer".
+The rangers also practiced scalping, and, as Baylor later explained, for the benefit of his "eastern friends", this was to manipulate the Comanches' fear of losing their scalps—without which they could not hope to enjoy the best pleasures of their afterlife.